Table of Contents

 When designing your laundry room, it’s best to maximize the countertops around the washing machine and dryer.
 This gives you ample space to fold and organize your clothes.
 I also suggest adding a stainless steel sink in the laundry room if space allows.
 You can custom fit your granite, slate or quartz countertops around the sink.
 The popularity of front loader washing machines has opened up a much greater potential for surface area in a laundry room.
 You can install a countertop over the machines to serve as a spot to fold and organize your soaps and cleaning supplies.

 Once you select the countertops for your laundry room and design the layout, you will also need to determine what types of floors to install.
-Tile is always a common choice for a laundry room as they are prone to getting wet.
-Slate, wooded tiles and laminate flooring are also other options.
+Tile has always been a common choice for a laundry room as they handle moisture better than the other options.
+Slate, wooded tiles, and laminate flooring are also other choices available.
 A slate floor paired with slate countertops can leave a strong visual impression.
 Being a fan of wooden tiles on the market, they have the look and feel of wood with the durability of tile.

 The last aspect of the laundry room to consider is color for your walls.
-Your stone countertop choices will probably be the star of the show but you will want to choose colors that will compliment them.
+Your stone countertop choices will probably be the star of the show but you will want to choose colors that will complement them.
 Since they are typically smaller spaces, you may not have much room for wall art, but you can play with color to make your laundry room a place that is fun to be in.
 I believe the laundry room is almost as important as the kitchen.
 So, there’s no reason to sacrifice quality materials in your design.
-You may end up spending a lot of time in there and will much prefer a clean, bright and cheery place to a dark basement cellar.
+You may end up spending a lot of time in there and will much prefer a clean, bright, and cheery place to a dark basement cellar.